RebelGuy/chat-mate/projects/server/readme.md

 - `DB_SEMAPHORE_CONCURRENT`: [Optional, defaults to `1000`] How many concurrent database requests to allow, before queuing any new requests.
 Note that operations on the Prisma Client generate many direct database requests, so this number shouldn't be too low (> 50).
 - `DB_SEMAPHORE_TIMEOUT`: [Optional, defaults to `null`] The maximum number of milliseconds that a database request can be queued before timing it out.
 If null, does not timeout requests in the queue.
 - `DB_TRANSACTION_TIMEOUT`: [Optional, defaults to `5000`] The maximum number of milliseconds a Prisma transaction can run before being cancelled and rolled back.
-- `MANAGED_IDENTITY_CLIENT_ID`: The Client ID of the Managed Identity that is used to access the Log Analytics workspace for querying logs.
-- `LOG_ANALYTICS_WORKSPACE_ID`: The Client ID of the Log Analytics Workspace that is attached to the Application Insights for the current server App Service instance.

 The following set of environment variables is available only for **local development** (that is, where `NODE_ENV`=`local`):
 - `USE_FAKE_CONTROLLERS`: [Optional, defaults to `fa